-Portugal continues to attract expats in 2025 thanks to its warm climate, welcoming culture, and dependable healthcare system.
+Portugal continues to attract expats in 2026 thanks to its warm climate, welcoming culture, and dependable Portugal healthcare system.
 For newcomers, understanding how medical care works—both public and private—can make settling in much smoother.

 This guide breaks down the essentials in a simple, practical way, covering insurance options, eligibility, costs, and what to expect when accessing care.

-A key part of the SNS is the family doctor system.
+A key part of the healthcare in Portugal, SNS is the family doctor system.
 Each resident is assigned a médico de família, who handles general healthcare needs, preventive care, and referrals to specialists when necessary.
 Because specialist consultations usually require a referral, the system stays coordinated and efficient.

 However, due to high demand, the SNS can experience waiting periods for non-urgent treatments and specialist appointments.
-For this reason, many residents choose to add private health insurance, giving them quicker access to specialists and additional services not fully covered by the public system.
+For this reason, many residents choose to add private health insurance, giving them quicker access to specialists and additional services not fully covered by the Portugal medical system.

 Is the Public Healthcare in Portugal Good?